annaguidi/pratt-savi-810-2020-03-assignment_04/README.md

 Could be as simple as;

 ```
-- Background Research
+- Background Research + Data Collection
-	- Spend some time researching the topic
+	- Spend some time researching the topic- determine if dataset is there, look for additional resources

+- Data Processing
+	- Clean, format & process data

-- Data Collection
+- Data Visualization
-	- Spend time collecting and looking for additional data
+ 	- First static, then dynamic as second step?

 - Exploratory Data Analysis
  	- Summarize the input data, plot and examine any columns that may be useful.

-- Data Processing
-	- A couple of steps that may be needed to Process your data.

 - Results and Conclusion
 	- Key findings